shreyjain99/Certifications-Transcripts-LOR/README.md

-<h3>Here, you will find a curated collection of all the certifications, transcripts, and letters of recommendation I have received.
+<h3>In this repository you will find a curated collection of all the certifications, transcripts, and letters of recommendation I have received.
 Below is a comprehensive list detailing these accomplishments. </h3>